-Exploratory analysis.
-One concern with the analyses contrasting the three experimental conditions is that they may not adequately capture true differences that might exist in conceptual understanding among these groups.
-Conceptual questions were meant to capture such differences, but the challenging nature of these questions might have obscured the effects of the experimental manipulation.
+to capture such differences, but the challenging nature of these questions might have obscured the effects of the experimental manipulation.
 As noted in the second paragraph of the Results section, repeated and definitional questions could be correctly answered by memorizing the material presented during training, and thus they allowed for an adequate measure of retention but not of conceptual understanding.
 Although memorization could be used for transfer questions, doing so was more challenging because these questions were presented in novel contexts from what was encountered during training, and therefore required a deeper level of understanding.
 More specifically, it was necessary for participants to understand these concepts well enough to recognize them in unique scenarios.
 Transfer questions hence provide the best measure of conceptual understanding among the three core question types.

 An exploratory analysis was thus conducted on transfer questions, to further examine whether participants who engaged in recall developed a better understanding and formed more durable memories of the concepts in the study material than did participants who did not engage in recall.
 Because participants in the recall-only and the recall-then-recognition conditions were asked to engage in recall during training, both groups were combined for this analysis.
-A mixed-model ANOVA was used to test for an interaction between type of training (between-subjects factor: recall conditions vs. recognition-only) and test type (within-subjects factor: immediate vs. delayed posttests).
+A mixed-model analysis of variance was used to test for an interaction between type of training (between-subjects factor: recall conditions vs. recognition-only) and test type (within-subjects factor: immediate vs. delayed posttests).
 Comparing the immediate and delayed tests allows for an assessment of participants' retention and conceptual understanding of the study material.

 Figure 9B shows the mean performance on transfer questions by type of training and type of test.
-The analysis revealed a significant interaction between condition and test type, F(1, 143) = 3.97, p = .048, MSE = .026, $\eta_p^2 = .027$ , as there was less of a decrease in performance between the first and second posttests for participants who engaged in recall ( $M{immediate} = .657$ ; $M{delayed} = .647$ ) than for participants who engaged only in recognition ( $M{immediate} = .710$ ; $M{delayed} = .620$ ).
-Thus this exploratory analysis suggests that recall quizzing produced more durable knowledge that was less susceptible to forgetting, at least for the transfer questions, which required more conceptual understanding than the repeated or definitional questions.
+The analysis revealed a significant interaction between condition and test type, F(1,143) = 3.97, p = .048, MSE = .026, $\eta_p^2 = .027$, as there was less of a decrease in performance between the first and second posttests for participants who engaged in recall ($M{\text{immediate}} =$.657; $M{\text{delayed}} = .647$) than for participants who engaged only in recognition ($M{\text{immediate}} = .710$; $M{\rm delayed} = .620$).
+Thus, this exploratory analysis suggests that recall quizzing produced more durable knowledge that was less susceptible to forgetting, at least for the transfer questions, which required more conceptual understanding than the repeated or definitional questions.